 “Ron, how could you!”
 I cried.

-“Debbie told me you unfriended her on Facebook and texted her, Don’t talk to me ever again, you gaslighter.
+“Debbie told me you unfriended her on Facebook and texted her, and I quote, Don’t talk to me ever again, you gaslighter.’
 I’m concerned about you,” Ron said.
 “I don’t think gaslighting means what you think it means.
 I think you might be suffering from some kind of condition.”

 Was he gaslighting me?
 I think so.
 I think it was the bonfire of the gaslighting-ies.